Talmal6/Set-Card-Game/README.md

 * This project was developed as a part of the "System Programming" course at Ben-Gurion University.
 It serves as a platform to practice concurrent programming in a Java 8 environment, focusing on Java Threads and Java Synchronization.
 #### Disclaimer
 * The User Interface and key control functionalities in this game were not developed by me.
 These components were provided by the Teaching Assistants of the course.
-My work is focused on the backend logic, game rules, and multi-threading aspects of the application.
+My work focused on the backend logic, game rules, and multi-threading aspects of the application.